-- b.
-If, in the consideration of a specific matter, the Ethics Officer determines that he may have a conflict of interest, or the appearance thereof, he shall refrain from further involvement in such matter and shall notify the Vice President for Finance and Administration in writing, setting forth the reasons why he believes that such a conflict may exist.
-The Vice President for Finance and Administration shall direct such actions as may be necessary to address the respective matter, which may include the appointment of a temporary Alternate Ethics Officer. - c.
-If an investigator, or any other employee assigned to the Office of Ethics, determines that he may have a conflict of interest, or the appearance thereof, he shall refrain from further involvement in such matter and shall notify the Ethics Officer in writing, setting forth the reasons why he believes such a conflict may exist.
+- a.
+The Code requires that all employees "avoid any situation involving a conflict (or the appearance of a conflict) between our personal interests and our responsibilities towards the Corporation.
+Whenever a potential conflict arises, personal interests must yield to the best interests of the Corporation.
+An apparent conflict of interest may be as serious as a real one."
+Without limiting the generality of these obligations, as all Corporation employees, the officers responsible for the administration of the Corporation's integrity system should refrain from acting with a conflict of interest in the performance of their official duties. - b.
+If, in the consideration of a specific matter, the Ethics Officer determines that s/he may have a conflict of interest, or the appearance thereof, s/he shall refrain from further involvement in such matter and shall notify IDB's Vice President for Finance and Administration, in writing, setting forth the reasons why s/he believes that such a conflict may exist.
+The IDB's Vice President for Finance and Administration shall direct such actions as may be necessary to address the respective matter, which may include the appointment of a temporary Alternate Ethics Officer. - c.
+If an investigator, or any other employee assigned to the Office of Ethics, determines that s/he may have a conflict of interest, or the appearance thereof, s/he shall refrain from further involvement in such matter and shall notify the Ethics Officer in writing, setting forth the reasons why s/he believes such a conflict may exist.
 The Ethics Officer shall take such actions as may be necessary to address the respective matter.